annaecookux/frontendproject3/about/index.md

 ---

 <h1>Hi, I’m Anna.</h1>
-Senior Inclusive Designer at Microsoft
+<h2>Senior Inclusive Designer at Microsoft</h2>
-I am a Senior Inclusive Designer that specializes in building inclusive products.
+<p>I am a Senior Inclusive Designer that specializes in building inclusive products.
 With over ten years of experience, I am dedicated to creating scalable systems to support accessible and inclusive practices across digital product teams.
-Currently, I am a Senior Designer at Microsoft focusing on accessibility and inclusion for Azure and an M.S. student in Creative Technology & Design at the ATLAS Institute of CU-Boulder.
+Currently, I am a Senior Designer at Microsoft focusing on accessibility and inclusion for Azure and an M.S. student in Creative Technology & Design at the ATLAS Institute of CU-Boulder.</p>